© Tuscan Foundry Products Ltd 2020

 Q: How long is the drive in spike on your rise and fall gutter bracket?

 A: Our standard spike or sturt length is 300mm (12″).
 Other sizes are available upon request.

 Q: My house has a plastic guttering system.
-Can I use your brackets to replace my exisiting broken ones?
+Can I use your brackets to replace my existing broken ones?

 A: Our brackets are more commonly used on cast iron rainwater systems.
 Unlike plastic, cast iron is heavy and the weight keeps the gutter in position.
 As such our brackets do not normally have retaining clips which could lead to plastic or lightweight gutters blowing out of the bracket.
 The profile of your gutter should match that of our bracket but without the weight to keep it in place you may well encounter problems in bad weather.

 Q: Do your steel brackets have a protective coating?